 light on or

 light off.
-There's should be nothing about January or August that changes the outcome (of course a real room might not be deterministic if there were things like power shortages or maintenance that took place during those periods).
+There should be nothing about January or August that changes the outcome - of course a real room might not be deterministic if there were things like power shortages or maintenance that took place during those periods.

 git.
-If there is agreement about the hash of a certain state, it is unnecessary to replay every action from genesis to ensure that two repos are in sync with each other.
+If there is agreement about the hash of a certain state, it is unnecessary to replay every action from genesis to ensure that two repos are in sync.
 These properties are useful when dealing with software that is run by many different people in many different situations, just like git.